lammps/lammps/doc/src/Manual_build.rst

-   src             # content files for LAMMPS documentation html            # HTML version of the LAMMPS manual (see html/Manual.html) tools           # tools and settings for building the documentation Manual.pdf      # large PDF version of entire manual Developer.pdf   # small PDF with info about how LAMMPS is structured
+   src             # content files for LAMMPS documentation html            # HTML version of the LAMMPS manual (see html/Manual.html) html-offline    # Offline viewable HTML version of the LAMMPS manual (see html/Manual.html) tools           # tools and settings for building the documentation Manual.pdf      # large PDF version of entire manual Developer.pdf   # small PDF with info about how LAMMPS is structured